or

 Regardless, through it all, Yzerman never cracked.

-He showed up, he skated through injuries, and he carried the weight of a city that had not seen a Stanley Cup since 1955.
+He showed up, skated through injuries, and carried the weight of a city that had not seen a Stanley Cup since 1955.

 The Transformation Under Scotty Bowman

-Things changed by the mid-1990s, especially under legendary coach Scotty Bowman.
+Things changed for the Red Wings by the mid-1990s, especially under the leadership of legendary coach Scotty Bowman.

-Bowman made Yzerman become a defensive, two-way center – not just a flashy scorer.
+Through Bowman, Yzerman became a defensive two-way center – not just a flashy scorer.

-His personal glory was traded for team wins, and under that light, he became even more formidable: a leader who didn’t just inspire but bore every burden for his team.
+His personal glory was traded for team wins, and he slowly became even more formidable: a leader who didn’t just inspire, but one who bore every burden for his team.

 By 1997, the Red Wings’ drought had ended: